facts about the 1990s

 Every decade has its ups and downs, its treasure chest of serious but also wacky moments.
 The 1990s are no different!
 They’re often remembered as being (relatively) peaceful.

-In 1990 East and West Germany were reunited after the collapse of the Soviet Union.
+In 1990, East and West Germany were reunited after the collapse of the Soviet Union.
+The country’s remained united ever since – and long may it stay that way!

 2. Hogwarts made its debut.

-Perhaps one of the most identifiable clothing fads of the 1990s was the slap bracelet that was created by a high school shop teacher Stuart Anders.
+Perhaps one of the most identifiable clothing fads of the 1990s was the slap bracelet created by a high school shop teacher Stuart Anders.

 5. Digital pets were all the rage.